LSZ2001/complexity_neglect_pred/README.md

 ## *Experiment* folder
 - It contains the Javascript code for the experiment links above.
+- The *data/exps* folder is current empty.
+Raw participant .csv datafiles should go here.
+For an anonymized datafile containing all participants' data, see the subfolder *analysis/data*.

 ## *Simulations* folder
 - It contains code for generating experimental stimuli: **dataset_gen_largenoise.ipynb** and **dataset_gen_smallnoise.ipynb**.